Get Help Now

 Text & Chat Support

 FirstLink provides text and chat support for both 2-1-1 and 9-8-8.
 Anyone can reach out for resources, supportive listening, or safety planning.

 Text your zip code to 898-211 for resources.

 Send a text to 9-8-8 for mental health support or click to chat.

-First you will hear an automated message explaining options while your call is routed to your local lifeline network crisis center.
-A trained crisis worker at your local center will answer the phone.
-This person will listen to you, understand how your experience is affecting you, provide support and link you to the help you need.
+First you will hear an automated message offering specialized support for veterans (press 1), Spanish speakers (press 2), and LGBTQ+ youth (press 3).
+Soon, your call will be routed to your local lifeline network crisis center.
+A trained call specialist will answer the phone to listen and understand your experience, provide support or safety planning, and link you to helpful resources in your community.

-You can call the lifeline to talk about a variety of topics.
-People call to talk about substance abuse, economic worries, relationships, sexual identity, abuse, depression, mental and physical illness and loneliness, to name a few.
+Whether you dial 2-1-1 or 9-8-8, you can talk about anything that is on your mind.
+People call or text/chat to talk about substance use, financial difficulties, relationships, sexual identity, abuse, depression, mental or physical illness, and loneliness, to name a few.

-Whether the Lifeline phone number will appear on your phone bill depends on your phone carrier.
-Please contact your phone carrier to ask how 1-800 toll-free numbers will appear on your phone bill.
+Whether 2-1-1 or 9-8-8 appear on your phone bill will depend on your phone carrier.
+Please contact your phone carrier to ask how 1-800 and short-code numbers appear on your bill.

-Phone numbers starting with a 701 and some with the 218-area code will initially be directed to FirstLink.
-If the call specialists at FirstLink are already on a lifeline call, your phone call will be directed to a backup National Suicide Prevention Lifeline Center.
+Phone numbers with a 701 or 218 area code will initially be directed to FirstLink.
+If our call specialists are already on a crisis call, your phone call will be redirected to a backup 9-8-8 Suicide & Crisis Lifeline network center.